 Trivia and History

-The main building is now only open 8am-10pm.
+The main building is now only open from 5.30am until 10pm.
 After this, customers are directed to the petrol station.
-The toilets still soldier on with old fixtures that Moto have replaced in all of their other services.

-The square amenity building has only one main entrance, with a covered canopy pointing to the car park.
-This is a reminder of Rank's love for elaborate architecture, even at what was supposed to be a low-budget site.
+The square amenity building has only one main entrance, which used to have a covered canopy pointing to the car park.
+This was a small reminder of Rank's love for elaborate architecture, even at what was supposed to be a low-budget site.
 There is then a large building with lots of facilities shoehorned tightly into it.

 Signs and Name

-Moto publicly refer to the services by the name Swansea, however the signs on the motorway (which haven't been replaced since the early-1990s) still call it Swansea West.
+Moto publicly refer to the services by the name Swansea, however the signs on the motorway (which haven't been replaced since it opened) still call it Swansea West.
 Coupled with the Welsh translation Gwasanaethau Gorllewin Abertawe, this creates quite a lengthy sign.